ishandutta2007/free-api/README.md

  - Xihou language (can be called online) : Xihou language query, search for Xiazi language based on keywords-<a href = "https://www.free-api.com/doc/204" target = ' _blank '> Interface address </a>

- - Tang Poems and Songs (can be called online) : Search for Tang Poems and Songs based on keywords-<a href = "https: //www.free-api. com / doc / 205 "target = '_ blank'> Interface address </a>
+ - Tang Poems and Songs (can be called online) : Search for Tang Poems and Songs based on keywords-<a href = "https: //www.free-api. com/doc/205" target = '_ blank'> Interface address </a>

  - Today in history (can be called online) : Taking history as a mirror, you can know what to do.
 Borrow success or failure in history —— <a href="https://www.free-api.com/doc/206" target='_blank'> Interface address </a>

  - Cihai (can be called online) : Query word explanation-<a href="https://www.free-api.com/doc/207" target='_blank'> Interface address </a> < br>
- - Mobile number attribution (can be called online) : Query attribution, operator, number type by mobile number —— <a href = "https: //www.free-api .com / doc / 208 "target = '_ blank'> Interface address </a>
+ - Mobile number attribution (can be called online) : Query attribution, operator, number type by mobile number —— <a href = "https: //www.free-api .com/doc/208" target = '_ blank'> Interface address </a>

  - Joke Daquan (can be called online) : Massive Internet humor, connotation snippets, interesting pictures, and more.—— <a href="https://www.free-api.com/doc/209" target='_blank'> Interface address </a>